nkoterba/material-design-iconsets/README.md

 # Angular Material Design Icon Sets #

+**UPDATED: Jul 1, 2015**

+Added support thanks to @Stexxen to pull and build community material design icons from: https://materialdesignicons.com/.
+Note that the resulting iconset file contains many duplicates from the default Google Material Design Icons and may also have slightly different names than their original Google counterparts.

+See updated Building instructions below since this file is **not** built by default (but is included by default in the 'iconsets' folder).

+**END UPDATE**

 I posted this [issue](https://github.com/angular/material/issues/1668) on the Angular Material Design webpage asking if they would include icon-sets for the standard [Google Material Design icons](https://github.com/google/material-design-icons).